autisoid/SC-AdminPanel/README.md

 You have to modify the owner SteamID and add admins by editing the admin panel source file on your own, that is, the admin panel is fully standalone.
 It doesn't use any files, nor create any.
 Add yourself to `g_a_lpszAllowedSteamIDs` in `PluginInit` (a comment block is left there to help you) Set `g_lpszTheOwner` to your (the owner :D) SteamID.
 The admin panel source file may contain some trash/unused code, don't mind that.
-I was writing the whole admin panel for more than four months and I might have already forgotten about some unused code.
+I was writing the whole admin panel for more than four months and I might have already forgotten about some unused code

-Note that minimal version isn't really supported by me!
-I don't give any guarantees that I will update it.

 # TODO list
 - Add commands (.sethealth TheKirkaYT 12412412)